Declaration of Independence

 For nearly forty years, my association with Jehovah's Witnesses opened my eyes to many things about religion, and most especially about the so-called "churches" and other organized religions in our world today, i.e., Satan's world, and even more so about the Witnesses themselves.

-To their credit, Jehovah's Witnesses helped open my eyes to a much clearer understanding of God, His Son, Jesus Christ, the Heavenly Government, who goes where, why, how, and much more; the Kingdom of God that I was taught to pray for since childhood began to make sense.
+To their credit, Jehovah's Witnesses helped me gain a much clearer understanding of God, His Son, Jesus Christ, the Heavenly Government, who goes where, why, how, and much more; the Kingdom of God that I was taught to pray for since childhood began to make sense.

 However, all of this extraneous knowledge does not negate the fact that faith in "the sacrifice of Jesus Christ," and not our depth of individual knowledge or what we do with it, is what puts us in line for salvation.